 As with solar power systems, wind turbines in residential areas can connect to the power grid and provide significant energy for your home.
 Any excess power can be fed back to the grid and will generate income.
 When the wind is not blowing (which it does not, wherever you are), the residence is able to receive electricity generation either from installed solar panels or from being connected to the grid.

 The improvement of solar technology has meant that homeowners now benefit from solar power.
 Wind turbines in residential areas are the ideal complement to solar.

 The Thinair Wind Turbine, either alone or as part of a mixed energy system, provides clean, quiet, and cost-efficient power for homes throughout New Zealand and the Pacific.
-We currently have a waiting list for residential wind power systems.
+We currently have a waiting list for residential wind only power systems.
 Contact us for updates on upcoming availability and to be added to our mailing list.

-Not sure whether wind power is right for you?
+Not sure what energy system is right for you?